Security

 Core to Maestro

-Section titled “Core to Maestro”When a Core registers with Maestro, it authenticates using a shared secret:
+Section titled “Core to Maestro”When a Core registers with Maestro, it authenticates using a registration token (see above).
+For legacy deployments, shared secrets are still supported:

-# MaestroCONDRIX_MAESTRO_CORE_SECRET=your-shared-secretThe Core includes this secret in its registration message.
-Maestro rejects connections with invalid or missing secrets.
+# MaestroCONDRIX_MAESTRO_CORE_SECRET=your-shared-secretThe Core includes this token in its registration message.
+Maestro rejects connections with invalid or missing tokens.

 Client to Maestro